jethrocarr/unifi-video-s3uploader/README.md

 # License

-    Detectatron is licensed under the Apache License, Version 2.0 (the "License").
+    Unifi Video S3 Uploader is licensed under the Apache License, Version 2.0 (the "License").
     See the LICENSE.txt or http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software